ramiror/spanglish/README.md

 Scratch the fig | Slack off
 Sweating the fat drop | Working hard
-I put myself in an eggplant plantation | I complicated my own life
+I put myself in an eggplant plantation | I complicated my own life To nail the seen | To ostensibly read a Whatsapp message and not reply to it

 ## English -> Spanish